-Future cash outifows related to leases at 31 December 2019.
-Where the Bank is a lessee, the future cash outflows, to which the Bank is potentially exposed and that are not reflected in the lease liabilities at 31 December 2019 relate mainly to short-term leases with monthly payments and remaining lease term between 3 and 9 months.
-Rent expense recorded for such leases in 2019 is RSD 8,119 thousand.
+Future cash outlfows related to leases: Where the Bank is a lessee, the future cash outflows, to which the Bank is potentially exposed and that are not reflected in the lease liabilities at 31 December 2020 relate mainly to short-term and low value leases with monthly payments.
+Rent expense recorded for such leases in 2020 is RSD 4,263 thousand.